ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

 ### Train Model

-TODO: update these scripts to the final form, update images from final repository

 In this section, you will execute the script through the _Train Model_ workflow in the GitHub Actions UI.
 This workflow pulls a [PyTorch 2.3.0 Docker Image compiled with OpenBLAS from DockerHub](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse), and runs the training script `scripts/train_model.py` within that container.
 The model is trained on the GTSRB dataset using this script and saved as an artifact of the job.

 ```yaml